chafey/js-graphsync/DESIGN.md

 ---------------------

-* What is difference between js-cid and multiformats/cid?  js-cid has a .prefix() which I used
+* What is difference between js-cid and multiformats/cid?  js-cid has a .prefix() which I used -> multiformats/cid is "new" - use this instead of js-cid ->
 * how do i register dag-pb with @ipld/block?
+  -> Use Block api in js-multiformats
+  -> see example use in https://github.com/mikeal/dkv/
+  ->
+* How to tell user about paused request?
-* not sure if async iterator interface makes sense for request object
+* not sure if async iterator interface makes sense for request object -> one generator for validated blocks
+  -> one generator for messages?
 * How to handle server generated errors (currently just completing with status code)
   - terminal status code - complete request
   - response metadata indicates block not present - continue and track